 Learning How to Fight with Chinese Martial Arts in the Republican Era Part I

-By William A., Mei C. special thanks to Dennis Rovere for his valuable insights and corrections Martial arts in general and Chinese martial arts in particular have been characterized by an aura of mystery on what a devoted practitioner can achieve after mastering a traditional style.
-Many of these misconceptions stemmed from novels, movies and […]
+Special thanks to Dennis Rovere for his valuable insights and corrections Martial arts in general and Chinese martial arts in particular have been characterized by an aura of mystery on what a devoted practitioner can achieve after mastering a traditional style.
+Many of these misconceptions stemmed from novels, movies and in a great degree from […]

 Training of Chinese Communist Forces during the Civil War and the War of Resistance against Japanese Invasion